TheTridentOne/docs.thetrident.one/docs/faq/fee-royalty-and-split.md

 ---
-title: What if fee, royalty and split?
+title: What is fee, royalty and split?
 sidebar_position: 2
 ---